Overview

 Coding Style/Linting

-For this project we aim to adhere to [PEP8 - the style Guide for Python Code]
+about?).
+For this project we aim to adhere to PEP8 - the style Guide

-and do so using the formatting linters black and ruff.
-Ruff
+for Python Code and do so using the formatting linters black and ruff.
+Ruff implements the

 Many popular IDEs such as VSCode, PyCharm, Spyder and Emacs all have support for integrating these linters into your workflow such that when you save a file the linting/formatting is automatically applied.